 Ms Valles was born in Bombay, India.
 She has a B.A.
-(Honours) in Political Science from McGill University, a M.A. in International Affairs from the Norman Paterson School of International Affairs at Carleton University, and an LL.B. from the University of Ottawa.
+(Honours) in Political Science from McGill University, a M.A. in International Affairs from the Norman Paterson School of International Affairs at Carleton University, and a J.D. from the University of Ottawa.
 She was called to the Bar of Ontario, Canada.

-She presents regularly at the WTO training programmes, most recently as a panellist on “Litigation Techniques” at the WTO Advanced Course on Dispute Settlement.
+She presents regularly at the WTO training programmes, most recently as a panellist on “Representing the Complainant before panels, arbitrators and the Appellate Body” at the WTO Advanced Course on Dispute Settlement.